 If that’s the case, then this would be “Forest Falls”, but given the lack of trees in the area during our visit, it might suggest that perhaps the area once did harbor a forest (something we only saw in East Iceland).

-Skogafoss resides in the South Region of Iceland.
+Skogafoss resides in the South Region near Vik, Iceland.
 It is administered by the municipality of Rangárþing eystra.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting their website.

 There should be ample parking.